 In the late 1990s, the EMBAC Board of Trustees made a game-changing decision to become an independent organization.

-In 2000, EMBAC become independent, maintaining an ongoing collaboration with AASCB International but taking charge of all operations and offerings.
+In 2000, EMBAC become independent, maintaining an ongoing collaboration with AACSB International but taking charge of all operations and offerings.
 Maury Kalnitz, who had headed an EMBA Program at Georgia State University, became the council’s first managing director.

 In the years that followed, EMBAC became a truly global organization, expanding its members throughout the world, hosting conferences in Barcelona, Paris, and Singapore and offering regional meetings in Asia, Latin America, and Europe, as well as throughout the United States and Canada.